 - 1. Stop all excavation and construction.
 Shut off all machinery if safe to do so and move away from the area on foot warn others to do the same. - 2.
 Do not attempt to repair the pipe or operate any valves. - 3.
 Call '911' as soon as you are in a safe location.
 Describe the situation and inform the operator of any injuries, leaking product or fire. - 4.
-Call TC Energy's emergency number at 1-888-982-7222 and explain the incident.
+Call TC Energy's emergency number (see the back of this booklet) and explain the incident.
 This number is available on all pipeline marker signs. - 5.
-Do not continue your project until authorized by a TC Energy representative.

-If you cause or witness even minor damage to a pipeline or it's coating, please notify TC Energy immediately.
+Do not continue your project until authorized by a TC Energy representative. - 6.
+If you cause or witness even minor damage to a pipeline or it's coating, please notify TC energy immediately.
 A gouge, scrape, dent or crease requires an inspection and possible repairs for the long-term safety of all parties and the surrounding area.